-Background After a start in Communications and Graphic Design, Karen’s career path was unconventional.
-In 1997 she settled in Milan and gained a Masters in Industrial Design at the Domus Academy under the tutelage of Massimo Morozzi, the founder of Archizoom Associati, with whom she pursued her career at Edra and created her first piece of furniture.
-In 2001, she changed direction and returned to Beirut, her home town, and created the Karen Chekerdjian Studio.
-This space gave birth to her creations, nourished by craftsmanship, tradition and the cultural skills of her country.
-Today her workshop produces collections of furniture, objects, and jewellery all under the “Series by Karen Chekerdjian” brand – limited edition objects as well as Spatial Design.
+Karen Chekerdjian’s career has been anything but conventional: After working in Communication and Graphic Design, she moved to Milan and attended the Domus Academy under the tutelage of Massimo Morozzi, the founder of Archizoom Associati, with whom she pursued her career at Edra and created her first piece of furniture.
+In 2001, she moved back to Beirut, her home town, and founded the Karen Chekerdjian Studio.
+Her designs are locally made following traditional craftsmanship techniques and are inspired by Lebanese cultural references.
+Besides furniture, Karen designs objects, and jewelry.

-She loves.
 Design objects featuring sculptural abstraction.
-Her strong style, without embellishment, produces pieces that are sharp-edged, masculine, almost Brutalist, with a highly elegant and enigmatic presence.
+Her strong designs, stripped of any embellishment, are sharp-edged, masculine, and raw, yet they exude a highly elegant and enigmatic feel.

 Copyright © A Sauma